KxSystems/docs/docs/cloud/azure/architecture.md

 ### Realtime database

-The realtime database holds all the intraday data in memory, to allow for fast powerful queries.
-For example, at the start of business day, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
+The realtime database holds all the intraday data in memory to allow for fast powerful queries.
+For example, at the start of the business day, the RDB sends a message to the tickerplant and receives a reply containing the data schema, the location of the log file, and the number of lines to read from the log file.
 It then receives subsequent updates